azrrap001/STAT_COMP_PRACS/README.md

 # README

-The purpose of this project is to
+The purpose of this project is to provide a guide for STATISTICAL COMPUTING PRACTICALS
-`[briefly describe the project's goals and objectives]`

 ## Reproducing the analysis